 cld1704420.jpg

 A Harlequin Gliding Frog (Rhacophorus pardalis) struggles futilely as it is being slowly swallowed alive by a Black-Headed Cat Snake (Boiga nigriceps).
 Stagnant pools of water in the Borneo rainforest serve as important breeding grounds for many tree frogs which gather around in great numbers, a fact that some predators wisely take advantage of.
-Kubah National Park, Sarawak, Malaysia (Borneo).
+Sarawak, Malaysia (Borneo).

 - Copyright